 Trek for Conservation in the Rainforest next to Taman Negara

 This project is focused on anti-poaching patrols.
-You will help our team to track clues for human activities in the forest to reduce poaching.
+You will help our team track clues of human activities in the forest to reduce poaching, a very important cause for the Malaysian wildlife.
 Additionally, you will look for animal tracks.
-These could be pug marks or scratch marks from elephants, tigers, sun bears, tapir, gibbons and more.
+These could be pugmarks or scratch marks from elephants, tigers, sun bears, tapir, gibbons and more.

 Support the Batek Forest Tribe People

 Also, you will enjoy another aspect of jungle trekking for conservation: foraging and camping with the Batek people.
 This aboriginal tribe is still very connected to the rainforest.
 It is an honour to be in the rainforest with some of the few people who have called it their home for centuries…. a unique experience!
 Furthermore, this is a chance to learn authentic bush and survival skills.
 So you may be cooking in bamboo and sleeping under a traditional natural shelter, hand-made by the jungle pros.
 The ‘developed’ world is catching up on the Batek as their forests are being cleared for plantations.
 So our project is enabling them to gain an income whilst living in the forest: their ancestral home.